 Beyond the wooden frame, your walls can also conceal plumbing pipes and HVAC ducts.
 Hitting one of these is a costly and messy mistake you want to avoid at all costs.
 Before you plan your route, take note of where your bathrooms, kitchen, laundry room, and vents are located, as pipes and ductwork will be concentrated in these areas.
 If your path must cross a space used for air return, you have to use a special “plenum-rated” cable, which is designed with a low-smoke, low-flame coating to be safer in a fire.
 It’s always better to choose a slightly longer, clearer path than to risk damaging your home’s critical systems.

-Choose Optimal Access Points to Minimize Damage
+Choose Access Points to Minimize Wall Damage

 To run the wire, you’ll need to make openings in the wall, but you can keep the cutting to a minimum with a little strategy.
 Look for opportunities to “use existing holes from removed light fixtures, switches, or outlets to serve as your access points for fishing wire.”
 By temporarily removing a fixture, you can use its electrical box as a starting or ending point for your wire run.
 This smart approach means you’ll have fewer holes to patch and paint later, saving you significant time and effort during the finishing stage of your project.
 It’s a simple trick that makes the whole process much cleaner.